 Community Benefit Societies Act 2014 and is a member of

-world's only 100% fair trade lender.
+Co-operatives UK.
 Our members share our vision of a

 world where justice is at the heart of trade finance.
-We form
+We form an

 organisations overseas needing finance to improve their livelihoods.